 I am here today to tell you that not only can you kill them with no freaky chemicals, but this method of killing ants is SUPER effective too!

-It’s literally the best way to kill ants.
+It’s literally the best/cheapest/easiest way to kill ants.

-At least I think so…and since I prefer not to use anything toxic in my home and yard, this method of DIY killing ants was a total God-send to me.
+At least I think so…and since I prefer not to use anything toxic in my home and yard, this method of DIY killing ants was a total God-send to me (plus, I’m cheap…the nearly free option is always the best way to go if I do have an option).

 Lucky for all of us, I took pics of my results so you can see it for yourself before you try it.

-The tip that Eileen had told me was that you can kill ants by pouring boiling water down into their anthill.
+As I said before, the tip that Eileen had told me was that you can kill ants by pouring boiling water down into their anthill/colony.

 Yes!
 Yes, it really truly does!
 That’s all it takes.